 A first-person shooter with melee elements, Bright Memory put players in the shoes of gun-toting and a sword-wielding female protagonist who also happens to have psychokinetic powers, among many other things.

 If the trailer is anything to go buy, Bright Memory Infinite looks like it’s going to double-down on what the first title did.
-This means that gamers can expect even more action featuring swords and shields, as well as assault rifles, and some magic thrown into the mix for good measure.
+This means that gamers can expect even more action featuring swords and shields, as well as assault rifles, and with some magic thrown into the mix for good measure.

 Reportedly made by a single person, the first in-engine look of Bright Memory Infinite should be enough to get your blood pumping and excited for it.

 While we won’t get a next-gen Borderlands game just yet, the latest entry in the frantic shooter franchise, Borderlands 3, will be making its way to the Xbox Series X.

 Borderlands 3 continues the tradition of the award-winning franchise.
 It’s not just an FPS title.
 Instead, it incorporates numerous RPG elements to it, with plenty of action to boot.
 It’s also considered one of the archetypal shooter-looters, where looting and crafting items plays a significant role in a player’s in-game progress.

 Borderlands 3, in particular, brings with it an arsenal of surprisingly fun and unique weapons that help inject more energy into the chaotic action.

 On top of it all, Borderlands 3 comes with a 30-hour campaign with a lot of replay value.

 Outside of supporting 4K resoultion at 60FPS on the Xbox Series X, little else is known about the improvements on Borderlands 3 for the next-gen console.
 However, as it is, Borderlands 3 is already a game well worth purchasing twice over.